iswunistuttgart/document-templates/README.md

   1. Build the files yourself after cloning this repository.
 Simple call `$ make all` in the root of this directory
   2. Download the build artifacts from our [GitLab build server](https://git.isw.uni-stuttgart.de/projekte/eigenentwicklungen/templates/latex/-/jobs/artifacts/master/download?job=compile-cls) and unpack them to your local working directory

-In the long run this will be the on the only way to obtaining the files
+In the long run this will be the on and only way to obtaining the files.

+## Packages

+Want to know which packages are loaded automatically by the respective class?
+Check our file [packages.md](packages.md) and find the respective section.
+There are also links to CTAN for every package (though not every package actually has a CTAN page...).

 ## Development Team